crafatar/crafatar/README.md

 https://crafatar.com

-Crafatar serves Minecraft skins and heads for use in external applications.
+Crafatar serves Minecraft avatars based on the skin for use in external applications.
 Inspired by [Gravatar](https://gravatar.com) (hence the name) and [Minotar](https://minotar.net).

 Image manipulation is done by [lwip](https://github.com/EyalAr/lwip)